Mass media in Myanmar: Internet media

 Beginning in September 2011, the historically pervasive levels of Internet censorship were significantly reduced.
 International news sites, including Voice of America, BBC, and Radio Free Asia, long blocked by Burmese censors, had become accessible overnight.
-A number of previously censored independent Burma-focused news sites which had been highly critical of Burma's ruling regime, such as the Democratic Voice of Burma and Irrawaddy, were suddenly accessible.
-Following the reduction in online censorship, the head of Burma's press censorship department described such censorship as "not in harmony with democratic practices" and a practice that "should be abolished in the near future."
+A number of previously censored independent Myanmar-focused news sites which had been highly critical of Myanmar's ruling regime, such as the Democratic Voice of Burma and Irrawaddy, were suddenly accessible.
+Following the reduction in online censorship, the head of Myanmar's press censorship department described such censorship as "not in harmony with democratic practices" and a practice that "should be abolished in the near future."

 Internet access varies due to electricity shortages.
-The Internet has yet to make a significant impact in Burma, where according to official statistics, as of July 2010, there were only 400,000 Internet users (0.8% of the population).
+The Internet has yet to make a significant impact in Myanmar, where according to official statistics, as of July 2010, there were only 400,000 Internet users (0.8% of the population).
 More recently, following the reduction in SIM card prices from between $200 and $1,500 before 2012 to $1.50 by 2014 these numbers are likely to have dramatically increased because of the widespread popularity of smart-phones.
 3G and 4G mobile phone services are available.

-Prior to September 2011 the Internet in Burma was more strictly controlled, with access blocked to websites critical of the junta, Burmese exile groups, and foreign media.
+Prior to September 2011 the internet in Myanmar was more strictly controlled, with access blocked to websites critical of the junta, Burmese exile groups, and foreign media.
 Government approval was usually needed to own a computer and other electronic devices capable of accessing outside information.
 However, during the anti-government protests in 2007, some footage was posted on video sharing sites like YouTube and Flickr which gave international media an inside look at the protests.